kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Esports Protocol.md

 Tournament system is a key feature of the Kratos ESports Protocol that enables game developers to host tournaments and incentivize players with rewards.

-Upon launching the game for the first time post-protocol implementation, a user's in-game wallet is automatically created, and an initial bonus of 50 KCash is deposited.
+Upon launching the game for the first time post-protocol implementation, a user's in-game wallet is automatically created, and an initial one time welcome bonus is deposited.
 This currency can be used to participate in tournaments.

 # Flow Diagram